Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 - India

-Farmers from Punjab and Haryana are being accorded a rousing welcome with sweets and garlands at several points on their return home on Saturday for the ''victory'' of their protests after the suspension of the agitation against the repealed farm laws.
+Farmers from Punjab and Haryana were accorded a rousing welcome with sweets and garlands at several points on their return journey on Saturday for the ''victory'' of their protests after the suspension of the agitation against the repealed farm laws.

 Families of farmers along with fellow villagers at many places on the Delhi-Karnal-Ambala and Delhi-Hisar national highways along with other state highways enroute were welcoming and honouring the peasants coming in tractor trolleys with garlands, 'ladoos', 'barfi' and other sweets.